This article is in partnership with CGU Insurance, helping rescue Australia’s lost ambition.

-All of you who constantly use the phrase ‘my pets ARE my children’ have now been validated because paid ‘pawternity’ leave is a thing that now exists for new parents of our furry friends.
+All of you who constantly use the phrase ‘my pets ARE my children’ can validate yourself because paid ‘pawternity’ leave is a thing that exists for new parents of our furry friends.
 At least it does for a Nordic pet food company, Musti Group.

 “Pets always come first in everything we do, and that’s why pawternity leave is a natural step in developing our culture,” David Rönnberg, CEO of Musti Group, told Marie Claire, “Adopting a pet is a significant decision and changes everyday life considerably.
 We want to support our employees during their first days with their new family member and ensure that they can enjoy those precious moments to the fullest.”